gem-pasteur/macsylib/doc/source/user_guide/functioning.rst

 E. Computing possible Solutions, defining the best one (ordered mode)
 *********************************************************************

-At the end of the previous step MacSyFinder has computed all potential `Systems` present in the replicon, made of combinations of Clusters and `loner` components that fulfill the model's requirements, which are themselves made of a subset of Hits (remember, Hits are at 1st filtered and treated separately for each model of System to be detected).
+At the end of the previous step MacSyLib has computed all potential `Systems` present in the replicon, made of combinations of Clusters and `loner` components that fulfill the model's requirements, which are themselves made of a subset of Hits (remember, Hits are at 1st filtered and treated separately for each model of System to be detected).
 Candidate `Systems` may thus overlap by being partly made of the same components, or even partly being made of the same Clusters.